 For all of the years that these two major cities have co-existed, side by side, not 20 minutes away from one another, they’ve maintained completely separate identities.
 San Francisco’s identity seems to change every couple of decades, keeping ahead of the trend of the times: whether it was the Gold Rush, or the Summer of Love, or the Tech Boom, San Francisco is always introducing next big thing, waiting for the rest of the country to catch up.
 But not Oakland.

 Oakland’s identity could not be more different than that of San Francisco.
-For years, it watched its neighbor rise and fall, helping out when needed, whether it was taking in refugees after the great earthquake and fire of 1907, or housing refugees of the great tech boom who were priced out of their homes in San Francisco.
+For years, it watched it’s neighbor rise and fall, helping out when needed, whether it was taking in refugees after the great earthquake and fire of 1907, or housing refugees of the great tech boom who were priced out of their homes in San Francisco.
 But as San Francisco rebuilt itself in a new and glittering image every few years, Oakland has always been the everyman.

 Oakland’s growth was rooted in hard work.
 Labor.
 Docks.
 Warehouses.
 Factories.
 Manufacturing.
 Oakland was known as the “Detroit of the West” in the 1920’s, during Ford’s heyday, and the comparison holds true today.
 And while jobs were plentiful, the residents of Oakland were always the laborers.
 Oakland was home to whites, blacks, and Latinos (immigrated north from Mexico as part of the Bracero program), all working side by side without the influence of Jim Crowe laws for decades.

 That is, until World War II, and its manufacturing boom, brought hordes of job-seeking Southerners.
 The Southerners, both black and white, brought with them racial tensions and segregationist expectations – a new thing to peaceful, diverse Oakland.
-This introduction was magnified by the end of the war, and with it, a disappearance of many of the jobs sustaining Oakland’s work force.
-Now the poor whites who had moved to Oakland seeking jobs were outraged that the residents of color, who had lived in Oakland without Jim Crowe laws or restrictive housing policies for their entire lives, expected a respectful equality between the races.
+This introduction was magnified by the end of the war, and with it, the disappearance of many of the jobs sustaining Oakland’s workforce.
+Now the poor whites who had moved to Oakland seeking jobs were outraged that the residents of color, who had lived in Oakland without Jim Crowe laws or restrictive housing policies for their entire lives, expected respectful equality between the races.

 Racial tensions simmered, and by the time the Black Panther Party was founded in Oakland in the mid 60’s by two local college students, nobody was trying to hide it.
 The Black Panther Party’s goal was to protect the unprotected, through community social services (“community survival”) programs like free breakfasts for children and health clinics.
 Police brutality against unarmed black residents stoked the flames for many conflicts to come, which attracted the attention of the FBI in a series of COINTELPRO raids.